 I am following up with a closer examination of the New York Central Railroad.
 This railroad only lasted until 1968 when it merged into Penn Central.
+I picked 1950 because the Great Depression was done, World War II was done and Steam was done.

 But, what was it like in 1950?